 - Participation in the Chapters of Excellence and Fall Membership Challenge programs.
 Cash prizes and recognition are available. - Chapter rebates: - \$5 per active (paid) student member.
 Chapter rebates are calculated at the end of the first week of January and sent to the chapter by February 1st of each year.
 Note that memberships expire on December 31st each year.
-Only those who have renewed for the coming year (by January 1st) are counted for rebates. - Chapter travel grants to select conferences and meetings. - Option to attend the annual Chapter Officer Workshop. - Access to professional chapters/sections in the local area for joint programming. - A complimentary membership in ACerS, AIST, ASM, and TMS offered to the acting primary Faculty Advisor. - By request, mailed copies of the Material Advantage brochure for recruitment purposes.
+Only those who have renewed for the coming year (by January 1st) are counted for rebates. - Rebate amounts that total less than the issuing threshold (see chart below) will be held in an account by ASM and not issued directly to the chapter.
+Funds can be requested at any time by reaching out to students@asminternational.org.